Zematus/Worlds/Modding Guide/Guides/action_modding_guide.md

     {
       "condition":                  -- (required) BOOLEAN EXPRESSION to be evaluated to decide if action can be executed at a particular time.
-Please read expressions_guide.txt for more
+Please read expressions_guide.md for more
                                        details on how to define valid boolean expressions.

       "info":                       -- (required) Text to generate when a tooltip needs to be displayed.
-See string_values_guide.txt
+See string_values_guide.md
                                        to find more about how to define valid dynamic text values.
     }